High Availability for Cloud Databases

 - Create an HA setup with two replicas.
 This architecture guarantees a highly available setup, even post-failover.

 - Monitor and set up alarms for the replicas to ensure that they are in a healthy state.
 For more information about monitoring replicas, see Database replication with Cloud Databases.

 HA for Cloud Databases has the following limitations:

 - The maximum number of replicas allowed per source database instance is two.

 - HA instances are available only for instance flavors that are 1 GB or greater in size.

 - The source and replicas must have the same size and flavor.

 - The source and replicas are created in the same region.

-- There will be a small delay between the source and the replicas, so ensure all reads that require strong data consistency are made to the source/master instance (port 3306).
+- There is a small delay between the source and the replicas.
+Ensure that all reads that require strong data consistency are made to the source instance (port 3306).

 requires creation of multiple nodes, allow some time for the

 Continue the conversation in the Rackspace Community.